 If you stockpile one sauce, it should be tomato sauce.
 It doesn’t get much easier than a pasta dinner!
 Add roasted broccoli and Italian sausage (I love Field Roast vegan sausage!) and you’ve got a well-rounded meal; use it as a topping for pizza, to dip polenta fries, or layer it in a homemade lasagna.

-Get the recipe here: Italian Tomato Sauce from Kitchen Treaty
+Get the recipe here: Make-and-Freeze Mushroom Pasta Sauce from Hello Veggie